-Date Bread w/ chopped pecans – a perfect holiday sweet treat!
-This perfectly sweet, soft, and moist bread is made without any butter, oil, dairy, refined sugar, or gluten.
+This perfectly sweet, soft, and moist Date Bread w/ chopped pecans is the perfect holiday sweet treat!
+It is incredibly delicious, but made without any butter, oil, dairy, refined sugar, or gluten!

 I love Bob’s Red Mill so much and use their products all the time.
 Check out these other recipes I created using these awesome products: Gluten Free Thumbprint Cookies and Baked Oatmeal Muffins w/ Cranberries.

 Obviously, this Vegan Date Bread is the perfect sweet treat for any holiday function.
 But, it also would make a great gift for neighbors, teachers, friends or family.

 Tie it up with a pretty red bow and stick it in a paperboard bakery box.
 Delicious homemade gifts that say “I appreciate you” – done!

 I hope you love this recipe as much as we do!
 If you tried it, please use the rating system in the recipe card and leave a comment below with your feedback.

 Be sure to sign up for my FREE Newsletter to be the first to get my NEW recipes!
 You can also follow me on Instagram, Facebook, and Pinterest.

 For even more easy family recipes, be sure to check out my cookbook, The Meatless Monday Family Cookbook!

 - 1 cup pitted dates chopped

 - 1 cup hot water